foucar/CASS/README.md

 - receive an event containing all data from either the file (offline) or the the live data stream
 - pick out the information we are interested in (Converters)
-- process the data using the PostProcessors
+- process the data using the Processors

 So the ini file exist of basically three parts: